Jump to ↓

 For most customers, this knowledge is a defining factor in which brands they choose to do business with.
 Unfortunately, it only takes one bad experience to put doubt into a customer’s mind.

-When customers know that they will receive the value they have come to expect regardless of what channel they use, they will be able to communicate using their preferred channel.
+When customers know that they will receive the value they have come to expect regardless of what channel they use, they will be able to communicate using their favorite channels.
+According to one study, over 73% of customers prefer to use multiple channels for shopping.[*]

 Increased Sales

-Companies that provide a unified customer experience across channels will gain more brand recognition.
+Companies that provide a personalized customer experience across channels will gain more brand recognition.
+The ROI on CRM usage alone is expected by experts to reach 30 to 1.[*]

 This, along with having a presence on multiple platforms and channels, creates a competitive advantage leading to more exposure and more sales.